godofredoninja/simply/README.md

 ![](./documentation/labs.png)

 ## Social Links
 Add the Social Links only for the services you want to appear in the header section of your website.
-Pay attention as enabling too many services will cause menu problems.
+Pay careful attention as enabling too many services will cause menu problems.

 Add the following code in `Settings -> Code Injection -> Blog Footer`